-The Exoneration Project is a pro bono program at the Kane Center for Legal Education.
+The Exoneration Project is a national pro bono program based out of the Kane Center for Legal Education in Chicago, Illinois.
 Law students work alongside veteran civil rights attorneys to represent innocent individuals who are incarcerated in Illinois, Colorado, and throughout the nation for crimes they did not commit.
 Situated in the city dubbed the "False Confession Capital" by 60 Minutes, our Chicago clinic strives to investigate and litigate against all causes that lead to the imprisonment of the innocent, restoring justice for the men, women, and youth who have been caught in one of the most egregious errors in our justice system: wrongful conviction.

 The EP is free legal clinic at the University of Chicago Law School dedicated to representation of the wrongfully convicted.

 In recent years, DNA exonerations have shed light on the problem of wrongful convictions, exposing an ever-expanding population of innocent individuals fighting for their freedom.
 Explore the common causes of wrongful conviction, and the lasting effects of these errors on the wrongfully convicted, their families, and their communities.